 - Social educators who communicate awareness and new developments about the ways in which individual communities and broader societies understand and utilize food.

-- Nutrition experts who understand the science of food (chemistry, biochemistry, food science, etc.) and the business applications of the nutrition/dietetics industry.
+- Nutrition experts who understand the science of food (chemistry, biochemistry, food science, etc.) and the business applications of the food industry.

 - Creative innovators who write recipes, design meal plans, counsel clients, find solutions, and explore flavor and plating – all in pursuit of colorful, conscious eating.